Communist Party of Australia (Marxist–Leninist): 1970s–1990s

 The party exerted sizeable influence on the militant student movement in Australia during the late 1960s and early 1970s on campuses such as Monash University and La Trobe University in Melbourne as well as Flinders University in Adelaide through their affiliate, the Worker-Student Alliance.
 A notable leader of the Worker-Student Alliance at this time was veteran political activist Albert Langer.

 The party also held considerable sway within the Australian trade union movement from inception through to the 1980s.
 Clarrie O'Shea was party Vice-President at the time of his gaoling in 1969, which led to an unprecedented general strike across Australia until his release was secured.
 Norm Gallagher led the Builders Labourers Federation for over a decade, a time during which he was a nationally known and controversial figure.
 Other party members, such as John Cummins and Jim Bacon were also prominent BLF figures throughout the 1970s and 1980s.
 In the years following the de-registration of the BLF in 1986, CPA (M-L) influence within the union movement began to decline.

 During the 1980s and 1990s the majority of the founding members of the CPA (M-L) died or retired.
 Ted Hill's retirement in 1986 and death in 1988 left the party without its most recognised public figure.

 Current activity

 The party ceased publishing a hard copy version of its newspaper Vanguard on a regular basis at the end of 2014.
 However, it continues to publish a special May Day edition of the paper each year, and releases various other publications periodically.
 It is unknown how many members the party has as it maintains strict adherence to its founding policy of the vast majority of members keeping their party membership secret.
 They have had a new website since 25 October 2014.

-In June 2019 the party affiliated formally with the International Coordination of Revolutionary Parties and Organizations (ICOR).
+In June 2019, the party affiliated formally with the International Coordination of Revolutionary Parties and Organizations (ICOR).

+In June 2025, the Central Committee of the party expressed solidarity with the Eureka Initiative, a Marxist–Leninist organisation in Australia that focuses on Australian republicanism and gaining the support of the youth.